MaverickTse/FlexiPlasmidDraw/README.md

 MIT license.
 Donation welcome (paypal at: mavericktse@ gmail .com ).

-Originally published on my blog at [http://mavericktse.mooo.com/]
+Originally published on my blog at [http://mavericktse.mooo.com/] → now [https://www.mavtse.com]

 ## Difference from other tools
 * Vector NTI/pDraw and other payware: This is free and better suitable for simple illustration purpose